 Whilst the waste glass supply stream proved robust, the proposed increase in aggregate size became a problem in relationship to the protocols of tensile strength testing nominated.
 It became necessary to contact the British Standards Committee (BSC) and following an exchange of correspondence outlining the research with Professor Tom Harrison of BSC we were able to identify a recently developed standard for determining the tensile strength of the composite; BS EN 12309 (part 6) Testing of hardened concrete - tensile splitting strength of specimens.
 A range of samples were then produced for standards testing and submitted for 7 and 28 day testing.

-From the palette of composite samples tested, two iterations indicated significant incremental steps in terms of mechanical values and translucency and lead to the establishment of a new control composite.
+From the palette of composite samples tested, two iterations indicated significant incremental steps in terms of mechanical values (see Table 2 - Palette of composite samples tested*) and translucency and lead to the establishment of a new control composite.
 The control mix nominated did not display the greater translucent qualities of the two iterations but the mechanical values achieved more than compensated for its nomination as the control mix.
 With these mechanical values established and physical 1:1 examples, the formal modelling was undertaken.
-This modelling was done in tandem with further iterations to the composite to pursue greater translucency.
+This modelling was done in tandem with further iterations to the composite to pursue greater translucency./p>

 In the search for transparency/translucency, mechanical values of the composite altered the new control achieving higher performance in tensile and compressive strength but lower values for flexural strength.
 Therefore as new propositions were developed for translucency, further iterations of the opaque mix were developed to attempt to unify performance across the proposed palette of options.

 Review and assimilation of both the values notated in the strength comparison table and their associated translucency narrowed the palette of propositions and a refined range of mixes were developed and tested.
-The resultant outcome established the mechanical value performance and provided the basis for further testing and a wider end user engagement.
+The resultant outcome (see Table 3 - The mechanical value performance*) established the mechanical value performance and provided the basis for further testing and a wider end user engagement.

 For the virtual modelling it was decided to use an existing iconic building, Mies van der Rohe's Farnsworth House (utilising the new control composite to re-state the Farnsworth House would consume 103,387.47 kilos of waste glass).